LaurisNeimanis/ccore-ai-infra/terraform/README.md

 ```

+> **Note**
+> `terraform.tfvars` is intentionally included for demonstration purposes to ensure full reproducibility.
+> It contains no sensitive data and is safe to store in this repository for the demo.

 **Official AWS modules provide all VPC and Security Group logic.**
 **A small custom module wraps EC2 instance creation.**
 **Environments contain configuration + wiring only.**